pietzersagal/Notes/Homelab Elastic SIEM Installation.md

 # Document Intent
 This is to serve is a guide for setting up an Elastic SIEM for homelab on your own hardware.
+Do note that if you have the resources available, it will probably be best to install [Security Onion](https://securityonionsolutions.com/), which includes Elastic, rather than just an Elastic SIEM.
 This guide is designed for your SIEM to not be public facing, but to still expect others on your network.
 We will be following and referencing the official elastic documentation throughout this guide, but this guide will be more step by step than elastic's documentation with the addition of recommended configurations throughout.
 Your resources will likely differ from mine, so feel free to also follow along with Elastic's documentation for edge cases.

 **Note:** My configuration takes place on one virtual machine with 12 GB of Ram and a 1000 GB hard drive (though you can likely get away with a lot less).
 This installation takes place on an Ubuntu 24.04 Server with a statically assigned IP address.